One head is better than two: a polynomial restriction for propositional definite Horn forgetting: The insidious single-head equivalence

 \begingroup\makeatletter\ifx\SetFigFont\undefined \gdef\SetFigFont#1#2#3#4#5{ \reset@font\fontsize{#1}{#2pt} \fontfamily{#3}\fontseries{#4}\fontshape{#5} \selectfont} \fi\endgroup

 \nop{ a --> b --> c ^ | +-----------+ }

 This shows that syntactic nature of $F^x$ has practical effects, as its usage to recognize single-head equivalence may be incorrect.

 \item That the counterexample involves equivalence is not an incident.
 Equivalence is the root of all problems of Condition~\ref{first-condition}.
-This condition is incorrect only when $B \rightarrow A$ is true only because of $B \rightarrow x$.
-Otherwise, $B \rightarrow x$ is a consequence of $B \rightarrow A$, which is true because of other clauses, and of $A \rightarrow x$; this means that $B \rightarrow x$ can be removed and $A \rightarrow x$ left as the only clause having $x$ in the head.
+If $B \rightarrow x$ is a consequence of $B \rightarrow A$ and $A \rightarrow x$, it is redundant and can be removed when no equivalences are present.

 \begingroup\makeatletter\ifx\SetFigFont\undefined \gdef\SetFigFont#1#2#3#4#5{ \reset@font\fontsize{#1}{#2pt} \fontfamily{#3}\fontseries{#4}\fontshape{#5} \selectfont} \fi\endgroup

 \nop{ B --> A --> x }